Chest Pain When Running? Here Are 8 Potential Causes

 We all know that running is good for the heart and lungs.
 Within just the first minute or so of any run, you can start to feel your pulse increasing as your heart beats faster to pump enough oxygenated blood to your working muscles.

-In this guide, we will discuss the common causes of chest pain when running and what to do about it.
+This guide will discuss the most common causes of chest pain when running and what to do about it.

 Why Does My Chest Hurt When I Run?

-There are quite a few potential causes of chest pain when running, ranging in severity from mild or benign to life-threatening.
+There are quite a few potential causes of chest discomfort or chest pain when running, ranging in severity from mild or benign to life-threatening heart conditions.

 Given the potential seriousness of chest pain during exercise, it’s imperative that you seek immediate medical attention or speak to your doctor as soon as possible if you have concerns about chest pain during your workout or experience lingering chest pain after workouts.